Relocating to Calgary in 2026? Your No-Regrets Calgary Relocation Guide

 Being Unprepared for a Deposit When Purchasing a Home

-– In Calgary, a deposit is typically required within 1-2 days after an offer is accepted.
-Having funds available (not in investments or non-traditional bank) and ready to meet this timeline is essential to avoid delays in the buying process. -
+– In Calgary, a deposit is typically required within 1–2 days after an offer is accepted.
+Having funds available (not in investments or non-traditional banks) and ready to meet this timeline is essential to avoid delays in the buying process. -

 Not Understanding Closing Costs